-- 1. Hepatitis B series: A completed series (usually three shots over a 6-month period) OR serologic confirmation of immunity OR two doses of HEPLISAV B vaccine (one month apart) - Measles/mumps/rubella: Two doses each of live measles and mumps vaccines and at least one dose of live rubella vaccine OR serologic confirmation of immunity to all three (measles, mumps, and rubella) - Chickenpox (varicella): Documented history of disease on state of Texas form OR serologic confirmation of immunity OR two doses of varicella vaccines at least 28 days apart - 4.
+- Hepatitis B series: A completed series (usually three shots over a 6-month period) OR serologic confirmation of immunity OR two doses of HEPLISAV B vaccine (one month apart) OR declination - Measles/mumps/rubella: Two doses each of live measles and mumps vaccines and at least one dose of live rubella vaccine OR serologic confirmation of immunity to all three (measles, mumps, and rubella) - 3.
+Chickenpox (varicella): Serologic confirmation of immunity OR two doses of varicella vaccines at least 28 days apart - 4.
 Tetanus diphtheria pertussis: One dose of vaccine within prior 10 years - 5.
 TB test: Baseline TB skin test within 3 months prior to in-processing.
 A second skin test will be required if it has been more than 12 months since the prior skin test.
-If you are unable to take a TB skin test due to a prior positive reaction or allergy, a negative/normal chest x-ray is required within the preceding 12 months. - Influenza: Annual immunization against influenza to include the seasonal vaccine as well as any other vaccines as designated by the Centers for Disease Control and Prevention unless there exists a documented medical or religious contraindication - COVID-19 Vaccine: One dose of Johnson and Johnson, two doses of Pfizer/Moderna, or approved medical or religious exemption.
-Booster COVID-19 vaccines are recommended but not required as of the time of this publication. - 8.
+If you are unable to take a TB skin test due to a prior positive reaction or allergy, a negative/normal chest x-ray is required within the preceding 12 months.
+TB blood test (TSPOT or Quantiferon Gold) can be done in place of two TB skin tests. - 6.
+Influenza: Annual immunization against influenza to include the seasonal vaccine as well as any other vaccines as designated by the Centers for Disease Control and Prevention unless there exists a documented medical or religious contraindication - COVID-19 Vaccine: Pfizer/Moderna or approved medical or religious exemption.
+Pfizer/Moderna is recommended. - 8.
 Other tests as required by law, standards, or clinical sites.